kangoolutions/CPI-Grafana-Monitor/getting_started.md

 Now we need to connect the Integration Flow from the package in step 4 with the Grafana Cloud account.
 Check the reference to the list in step 3.

-1. Create a User Credentials artifact with the Loki credentials (Username (B) and Token (A)).
-Remember the name of the artifact.
-We recommend "grafana-loki".
-1. Create a User Credentials artifact with the Influx credentials (Username (D) and Token (A)).
-Remember the name of the artifact.
-We recommend "grafana-influx".
 1. Create an OAuth 2 Client Credentials artifact with clientid (F), clientsecret (G) and token url (H) from 5.
 Remember the name of the artifact.
-We recommend "cpi-api".
+We recommend something containing "cpi-api".
 1. Create a User Credentials artifact with the Open Telemetry credentials (Username (J) and Token (A)).
 Remember the name of the artifact.
-We recommend "otel".
+We recommend something containing "otel".

 ## 7. Configure the log and metric collecting Integration Flow and deploy